top of page

 The adjective 'mercantile' has its roots in the Latin word 'mercantilis,' which pertains to trade or commerce.
 This term evolved over time and was adopted into Old French as 'mercantile,' where it continued to signify matters related to trade and business.
 Eventually, it made its way into the English language in the late Middle Ages, maintaining its association with commerce and trade.
 In contemporary usage, 'mercantile' describes anything connected with commercial activities, such as mercantile law, mercantile districts, or mercantile enterprises, emphasizing the economic aspects of business and trade.

-Quiz: Find the meaning of the adjective mercantile:
+Find the correct meaning of the adjective mercantile:

 Try Again!